Easiest Way to Add SVGs in React Native

 • The fill attribute sets the color for the SVG elements.

-• cx and cy: Center coordinates of the Circle.
+• cx and cy: Center point of the Circle.

 • r: Radius of the Circle.